51Degrees/specifications/pipeline-specification/pipeline-elements/json-builder.md

 }
 ```

-JSON with an error value set.
+Below is JSON with an error value set.

 ```json
 {